RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 ## GenAI LAB(Dec22-April23)(POC):

 - #### Problem Statement:
-	- Create a e2e solution in which there would be multiple vector databases for various related topics(features of diff products from diff competing companies) and a chat UI to interact with it.
+	- Create a e2e solution in which there would be multiple vector databases for various related topics(features of diff products from diff competing companies, like Paisa Bazaar) and a chat UI to interact with it.
 - #### Approach:
 	- There were a different set of documents for different company's products.
 Indices were created for each of them.
 		- Given a prompt, we used Logical [[Notes/RAG#^ce78b9|routing]] to route the question to the appropriate index of a particular company and retrieve from it.
 If the question was related to comparing products of diff companies or required info from different companies, using the routing automatically the relevant indices were chosen leveraging a LLM.
+Could compare only 2 indices at a time, only developed that.
+SO if there were 4 in total only 2 could be compared.
+But this can be extended beyond that
 	- The chat history was to be saved for a given session for a later use.
 		- A session could also have multiple topics selected at the same time or at different points of time, in which case independent retrieval was done across the diff indices and then the retrieved documents from the different indices were reranked using [[Notes/RAG#^4d4660|RAG Fusion]].
 - #### Details: